microsoft/pxt-arcade/docs/test/skillmap/dino/dino1.md

 let mamaDino = sprites.create(assets.image`Mama`, SpriteKind.Player)
 ```

-## {3.
+## {4.
 Look at Your Game}

 **Look at the game window.**

-- :binoculars: Look at your project in the game window to see what your code is doing.
+- :binoculars: Look at your project in the game window to see what your code has done.

 You should see Mama Dino in the middle of the screen.